ArthurClemens/faceted_search/README.md

 - Integrates seamlessly with an existing Flop setup, using the same concepts and functions.
 - Combines faceted search with regular Flop-based filters and text search.
 - Allows scoping per table, user, or any other scope you define.
+- Because search data is cached in a database view, searching may be a lot faster.

 ## Installation